 Canon 634 Capacity to Own

-§1 Since they are by virtue of the law juridical persons, institutes, provinces and houses have the capacity to acquire, possess, administer and alienate temporal goods, unless this capacity is excluded or limited in the constitutions.
+§1.
+As juridic persons by the law itself, institutes, provinces, and houses are capable of acquiring, possessing, administering, and alienating temporal goods unless this capacity is excluded or restricted in the constitutions.

 Canon 635 Ecclesiastical Goods

-§2 Each institute, however, is to establish suitable norms for the use and administration of goods, so that the poverty proper to the institute may be fostered, defended and expressed.
+§2.
+Nevertheless, each institute is to establish suitable norms concerning the use and administration of goods, by which the poverty proper to it is to be fostered, protected, and expressed.

 Canon 636 Separate Finance Officer

-§1 In each institute, and in each province ruled by a major Superior, there is to be a financial administrator, distinct from the major Superior and constituted in accordance with the institute's own law.
-The financial administrator is to administer the goods under the direction of the respective Superior.
-Even in local communities a financial administrator, distinct from the local Superior, is in so far as possible to be constituted.
+§1.
+In each institute and likewise in each province which is governed by a major superior, there is to be a finance officer, distinct from the major superior and constituted according to the norm of proper law, who is to manage the administration of goods under the direction of the respective superior.
+Insofar as possible, a Finance officer distinct from the local superior is to be designated even in local communities.

-§2 At the time and in the manner determined in the institute's own law the financial administrator and others with financial responsibilities are to render an account of their administration to the competent authority.
+§2.
+At the time and in the manner established by proper law, Finance officers and other administrators are to render an account of their administration to the competent authority.

-Canon 637 Autonomous Monasteries Once a year, the autonomous monasteries mentioned in can.
+Canon 637 Local Ordinary Once a year, the autonomous monasteries mentioned in can.
 615 are to render an account of their administration to the local Ordinary.
 The local Ordinary also has the right to be informed about the financial affairs of a religious house of diocesan right.

-§1 If a juridical person has contracted debts and obligations, even with the permission of the Superior, it is responsible for them.
+§1.
+If a juridic person has contracted debts and obligations even with the permission of the superiors, it is bound to answer for them.

-§3 If a religious has entered into a contract without any permission of Superiors, the religious is responsible, not the juridical person.
+§3.
+If a religious has entered into a contract without any permission of superiors, he or she must answer, but not the juridic person.

-§4 However, an action can always be brought against a person who has gained from a contract entered into.
+§4.
+It is a fixed rule, however, that an action can always be brought against one who has profited from the contract entered into.

 Canon 640 Collective Testimony Taking into account the circumstances of the individual places, institutes are to make a special effort to give, as it were, a collective testimony of charity and poverty.
 They are to do all in their power to donate something from their own resources to help the needs of the Church and the support of the poor.